All Episodes

 Well, what really changed since last spring?

-Anyone gonna have an investigation, James Kleiber, and he's now gonna have an independent commission looking into that?
+James Clybert is now going to have an independent commission looking into that?

-You got Louis Farrakhan, apparently good friends with Warnock, uh, is actually losing it.
+Got Louis Farrakhan, apparently good friends with Warnock, is actually losing it.

-And now, you know, white devils and my God teaches me the white man is the skunk of the planet earth, and obviously violently anti-Semitic.
+And now, you know, white devils and my God teaches me the white man is the skunk of the planet Earth and obviously virulently anti-Semitic.

 He's now claiming and urging his disciples to abstain from taking the coronavirus vaccine because it contains, quote, toxic waste and was designed by white devils and crackers to hurt black people.

-Hour-long speech that a virtual speech to the National African and Black Leadership Summit this week.
+Hour-long speech, a virtual speech to the National African and Black Leadership Summit this week.

 He goes on to say the vaccine is part of a death plan that began with whites making blacks more vulnerable to coronavirus.